 With electrical services, the stakes are high.
 A poorly done job can end up costing you a lot of time and money down the road, and can even put you and your family at risk.

-That’s why at A Maximum Electrical, we pride ourselves on our customer service and connecting with the people who hire us.
-If you have any questions or would like a quote, our incredible team is standing by to help!
+That’s why at A Maximum and Sons Electrical Contracting, we pride ourselves on our customer service and connecting with the people who hire us.
+If you have any questions or would like a quote, our incredible team of residential Vancouver electricians is standing by to help!